envoyproxy/gateway/site/content/en/latest/design/eg-metrics.md

 Our objectives include:

 + Supporting **PULL** mode for Prometheus metrics and exposing these metrics on the admin address.
-+ Supporting **PUSH** mode for Prometheus metrics, thereby sending metrics to the Open Telemetry Stats sink.
++ Supporting **PUSH** mode for Prometheus metrics, thereby sending metrics to the Open Telemetry Stats sink via gRPC or HTTP.

 ## Non-Goals